The Callisto Protocol: Plot

-Jacob is freed by the prison doctor, Dr. Caitlyn Mahler (Louise Barnes), who instructs him to meet her at her lab.
-She reveals that Cole is part of a religious sect called Kallipolis, with the organization attempting to find a way to advance human evolution.
-He ordered Mahler to experiment on Black Iron prisoners to find a subject compatible with the alien infection and replicate Subject Zero with a Subject Alpha.
+Jacob is freed by the prison doctor, Dr. Caitlyn Mahler (Louise Barnes), who reveals that Cole ordered her to experiment on Black Iron prisoners to find a subject compatible with the alien infection and replicate Subject Zero with a Subject Alpha.
 Mahler tells Jacob that Dani can be cured by extracting the Alpha's DNA to synthesize an antidote.
 When Jacob inquires about the Europa outbreak, Mahler admits that a diluted version of the infection was released; the incident inspired Cole to initiate the Callisto Protocol, causing an outbreak in Black Iron by releasing Mahler's test subjects to create the Alpha.
 Mahler provides Jacob access to Dani's memories, where Jacob learns that Dani's sister was killed in the Europa outbreak.
-He recovers his own memories showing he was aware that the UJC was using his ship to smuggle alien larva samples, but he remained willfully ignorant due to the payments he was receiving.
+He recovers his own memories showing he was aware that the UJC was using his ship to smuggle larva samples, but he ignored this due to the payments he was receiving.

-Jacob confronts Cole, who pits him against Ferris, now mutated into the Alpha.
-Jacob defeats and extracts Ferris' DNA.
+Jacob confronts Cole, who is revealed to be a member of the secretive group called Kallipolis, which is attempting to find a way to advance human evolution.
+Cole then pits Jacob against Ferris, now mutated into the Alpha.
+Jacob defeats Ferris and extracts his DNA.
 Cole attempts to convince Jacob to turn over the DNA, asserting its value in safeguarding humanity's survival, but Jacob uses it to cure Dani.
 Enraged, Cole activates the prison's self-destruct countdown and boasts that he has gathered enough data to carry out the Protocol.
 Jacob puts Dani in the last remaining escape pod along with an alien larva sample, giving her the evidence she needs to expose the UJC's experiments.
-Mahler contacts Jacob and informs him of a possible escape as the self-destruct was temporarily postponed, but before he could act on this he is attacked by Ferris.
+Despite Dani’s protests, Jacob launches her escape pod and stays on the moon out of guilt for being an accessory to the outbreaks on Europa and Callisto.
+Mahler contacts Jacob and informs him of a possible escape as the self-destruct was temporarily postponed, before he is seemingly attacked by Ferris followed by fade to black.